Pedro Cervantes: Career

-Over his career, Cervantes’ work garnered various recognitions.
+Over his career, Cervantes' work garnered various recognitions.
 In 1968, he received the acquisition prize for a sculpture named Icarus as part of the cultural program of the Instituto Nacional de Bellas Artes for the 1968 Summer Olympics.
 This piece is part of the collection of the Museo de Arte Moderno.
 That same year, he won second place at the Prix Auguste Rodin in Tokyo.
 In 1969, he received an honorable mention for a torso made of silver at the Feria de la Plata in Taxco.
 In 1974, art critic Raquel Tibol wrote the first book about his life and work.
 He was a member of the Salón de la Plástica Mexicana and in 2003, was inducted into the Academia de Artes.
-In 2010, a second book about him was published called El cuerpo en el espacio Las vidas de Pedro Cervantes.
+In 2010, a second book about him was published, called El cuerpo en el espacio Las vidas de Pedro Cervantes.
 He won the Premio Nacional de Ciencias y Artes in 2011, along with filmmaker Jorge Fons.
 Other awards include the Nobutaka Shikanai prize in Japan and a prize for a sculpture called Epicicloide at the Salón de la Plástica Mexicana.

 Artistry

 Cervantes experimented with various materials on his sculptures.
-He mostly worked in bronze, steel plates and wrought iron, but also worked with prefabricated materials, junk parts, mixtures of ceramics and metal, metal with mirrors and even paintings with metal pieces added.
+He mostly worked with bronze, steel plates and wrought iron, but also worked with prefabricated materials, junk parts, mixtures of ceramics and metal, metal with mirrors and even paintings with metal pieces added.